kylebebak/react-redux-query/README.md

 To do polling with `useQuery`, just pass the `intervalMs` property in the options.
 After `fetcher` returns, it's called again after `intervalMs`.
 The actual polling interval depends on how long fetcher takes to return, which means polling interval adapts to network and server speed.

+When polling, to ensure the fetcher is redefined each time it's called, `useQuery` updates a piece of state that forces its component to rerender.
+If you have a fetcher that only needs to be defined once, and you want to avoid an extra rerender each time it's called, pass `false` for `intervalRedefineFetcher` in the options.

 ### `query` function

 RRQ also exports a lower-level async `query` function that has the same signature as `useQuery`: `(key: string, fetcher: () => Promise<{}>, options: {})`.